IndyGo Encourages Riders to Prepare for Winter Weather

 • Dress in warm layers, including thick socks, hats, gloves and scarves.
 Wear highly visible clothing so you can be spotted at a bus stop.

 • Contact IndyGo’s Customer Care Center at 317-635-3344 for real-time bus arrivals and information on detours.
-Expect longer wait times on the phone due to heavy call volumes that come with sever weather.
+Expect longer wait times on the phone due to heavy call volumes that come with severe weather.
 Click here for Care Center hours.

 • Detours and route delays can also be found on the IndyGo Rider Alerts Twitter page here.
 Real-time alerts are also available when you text ##### (Five digit stop ID) to 463-208-4344.